Art Therapy in Hackney

 It is a form of psychotherapy that is accessible for anyone.
 No experience or expertise in art is needed to benefit.

-I am a registered Art Therapist with over 17 years experience.
-I offer Art Therapy from rooms in the heart of Dalston, Hackney.
+I am a registered Art Therapist with over 20 years' experience.
+I offer Art Therapy from a studio in London Fields, right in the heart of Hackney.
+I also offer Art Therapy supervision for practitioners.

 About Art Therapy